Russell Proud

 Companies and search engineers have a number of approaches that can be taken to deliver semantic search across their search infrastructure, and with the explosion of ChatGPT and LLMs in general, more and more companies are looking at how they can implement semantic search.

-The Importance of the Judgment Set in B2B Relevancy
+The Importance of the Judgment Set in B2B E-Commerce Relevancy

 Knowing Your Data